biocarl/_reveal-common/README.md

 reveal-md . -w
 ```
 ## Documentation
+### We should follow certain conventions
+- Put your slides always in a `slide` folder (for each submodule), there you should also keep `img` folder containing images only for that set of slides
+- Each slide needs to have a `md` extension and must contain the words slide.
+Example `css-1-slides.md`.
+Otherwise the files won't be shown in the index view (enforced [here](templates/listing-template.html))

 ### Stylesheets explained
 The general idea of `style/style.css` is to have a consistent style and visual language across all slide decks.
 Some of the classes and ideas are explained here:
 - TODO: flex and columns